-The Office of Global Engagement and Special Programs (OGESP) is a one-stop resource center for students wishing to participate in an Honors learning abroad or learning away trip.
-OGESP advises the Model Debate programs, including Model Arab League, Model G20, and Model United Nations.
+The Office of Global Engagement and Special Programs (OGESP) is a one-stop resource center for students wishing to participate in an Honors Learning Abroad or Learning Away trip.
+OGESP also advises the Model Debate programs, including Model Arab League, Model G20, Model United Nations, and Model World Health Organization.